discourse/message_bus/README.md

 #### Error Handling

 The internet is a chaotic environment and clients can drop off for a variety of reasons.
-If this happens while MessageBus is trying to write a message to the client you may see something like this in your logs:
+If this happens while message_bus is trying to write a message to the client you may see something like this in your logs:

 ```
 Errno::EPIPE: Broken pipe